-The LLR Lake Outflow flume (RV-230) has been noted to have accuracy limitations due to a restriction of flow downstream of the flume since January 2020.
+The LLR Lake Outflow flume (RV-230) has been noted to have accuracy limitations due to a restriction of flow downstream of the flume since at least January 2020.
 Maintenance has been recommended by TEAM but not scheduled to be performed due to landowner restrictions.
 Beginning in December 2022, the data for the Little Lake Ranch Outflow Flume (RV-230) was not presented as it was observed to be significantly inaccurate.

-During the October and November 2023 field visit, the access roads for wells G-36 (RV-130) and Lego (RV-140) were damaged and impassable therefore, data was not able to be collected at these locations.
-During the December 2023 field visit, the access roads for wells G-36 (RV-130) and Lego (RV-140) remained damaged and impassable by vehicle.
-Field personnel walked in to collect data at these locations.
+During the January 2024 field visit, wells G-36 (RV-130) and Lego (RV-140) were not monitored due to a lack of access.
+During the February 2024 field visit, the lock for the Lego Well (RV-140) was inoperable, the lock was cut off and replaced in March 2024.
+Roads to The Hay Ranch Northern Cluster Wells (RV-60, RV-61 and RV-62), Well G36 (RV-130), Lego Well (RV-140) and Well 18-28 (RV-160) continue to only be accessible on foot.
 There were no other significant operational issues observed during the reporting period.